-We believe that collectively we can meet the ever-growing demand for SMART Recovery® meetings.
-Join the team of volunteers who make those meetings possible.
+We believe that collectively we can meet the ever-growing demand for SMART Recovery meetings.
+Join our team of volunteers who make those meetings possible.

-Complete a short form, and get started in making a difference in your community.
+Get trained and get started in making a difference in your community!

 “From a SMART Recovery perspective, I was fortunate to live in Massachusetts as there were seventeen face-to-face meetings here open to the public.
 Some states don’t have any.
 Living in Taunton, the closest meeting to me was in Plymouth, nearly a twenty-five mile drive.
 The time had come to change that.